 New Computer Set Up

-Once the new computer arrives with IT, we will help to configure the device for first time use, however if you receive the device before IT, follow the online instructions found in KB0010914.
+Once the new computer arrives with IT, we will help to configure the device for first time use, however if you receive the device before IT, follow the online instructions "New DU Owned Dell Computer Setup".
 Do not throw away any packing materials until your machine is up and running.

 If you would like help setting up your new computer, you may schedule a new computer setup support visit by contacting the IT Help Center at 303-871-4700.
 If the computer is a laptop you may bring it, along with the charger or AC adapter, to the IT Help Center located in Anderson Academic Commons, Suite 270.

 Please ensure an active network jack and an Ethernet cable with proper length is available for use before scheduling a new computer setup support visit.
 If you need an Ethernet cable or if a network jack(s) needs to be activated, submit a support request, visit the IT Help Center or call 303-871-4700.

 Computer File Transfer/Backup and Imaging

 Please ensure all data from your current computer is backed up to a network shared drive, Personal “Z” Zephyr drive, OneDrive for Business, or external drive before requesting assistance setting up a new computer.
 If you have an Apple Macintosh visit the Time Machine page for backup help.
 Please visit the Data Backup webpage for detailed instructions.
 Most common folders/files to backup include:

 - My Documents

 IT provides computer imaging services to Faculty/Staff for specific models of DU owned Dell computers.
 An image is a clone of a hard drive, pre-configured with software that can be distributed to one or several other computers.
 The University has a standard image replacing the Dell factory default image.
 The DU standard image includes Windows 7 or 10 Enterprise, Office 2016 Professional Plus and Antivirus.